 It is possible that differences in households reporting production of more than 1,000 kg of wheat per jerib to the FAO TPMA and ourselves may arise from respondents not identifying that we were referring to the season before the 2022 winter wheat season, rather than to the 2022 winter wheat season itself.
-At the same time, this
+At the same time, this does not explain differences in the number of households reporting production of 200 kg or less of wheat per jerib when comparing our two rounds of data collection with FAO TPMA data.

-22 Seasons as described by the FAO cropping calendar.
+13 Seasons as described by the FAO cropping calendar.
 Afghanistan spring wheat season: Planting from late February to the end of April; Growing in May; and Harvesting in June.
 Afghanistan winter wheat season: Planting from beginning of October to end of December; Growing from January to mid-May; and Harvesting from mid-May to mid-August.